dblsBR/dblsBR/README.md

 This is an incredible transdisciplinary project consisting of researchers (at all levels) from Clemson University (advisors Dr. Thomas Sharkey and Dr. Yongjia Song), Northeastern University (advisor Dr. [Kayse Lee Maass](https://coe.northeastern.edu/people/maass-kayse/)), University of Minnesota (advisor Dr. [Laura Martin](https://www.hhh.umn.edu/directory/lauren-martin)), The Research Triangle Institute (Dr. Kelle Barrick(https://www.rti.org/expert/kelle-barrick), as well as a survivor-centered advisory group.

+**Papers:**
+** A Bi-level Network Interdiction Problem to Minimize the Number of Active Special Arcs in the Maximum Flow (We received a positive feedback from the reviewers and area editor; I am working on addressing their comments to submit the revised version soon.)
+** Bi-objective Bi-level Network Interdiction Models with Application in Human Trafficking Disruption (working paper.
+I presented some nice results at the 2024 IISE Annual Conference & Expo);
+** A Robust Bi-level Network Interdiction Problem with Application in Human Trafficking Disruption (working paper);

 * (2) methods for estmating the survival signature of heterogeneous networks (with Dr. [Kelly Sullivan](https://industrial-engineering.uark.edu/directory/index/uid/ksulliv/name/Kelly-Sullivan/)).